-Top 5 Best Star Wars Rey Halloween Costumes
+Top 5 Best Star Wars Rey Cosplay Costumes

-If Luke Skywalker is the center of the Star Wars galaxy, then Rey is his twin sun.
+If Luke Skywalker was the center of the Star Wars galaxy, then Rey — his apprentice — has taken her place in the center of the orbit.
 The similarities between the two characters aren’t coincidental.
-Both outliers, they make their ways through the story to become the key to their respective stories.
+Both outliers, they make their ways through the saga to become the central focus of their respective stories.
 Rey is clearly the leader for a new generation of Star Wars fans.
-First revealed in Star Wars: The Force Awakens, Rey will once again be leading the Resistance when late 2017 sees the release of Star Wars: The Last Jedi.
+First revealed in Star Wars: The Force Awakens, Rey once again led the Resistance in the latest chapter of the Star Wars franchise in Star Wars: The Last Jedi.

-This is all a way of saying: awesome choice to be Rey for Halloween!
-This year’s options for Rey costumes are somewhat thin.
+The options for Rey costumes are, surprisingly, somewhat thin.
 We’ve narrowed this list to five: three for adults and two for kids, and they’re presented to represent the options from each movie that features Rey.
 The main difference between the costume look from The Force Awakens and The Last Jedi is, largely, the darker shading, and more grey, in the Episode VIII (Jedi) gear.

-If you want to get pumped up for the upcoming film, take a look at our list of The Top 10 Best Star Wars: The Last Jedi Halloween Costumes.
-It includes the very cool trailer.
-To get a bit deeper look into the new look for Rey, take a look at a Star Wars fan’s YouTube channel.
+As more are added — and they very likely will be as we approach Halloween — we’ll be updating this list.

 1. Star Wars: The Force Awakens Child’s Rey Costume

 This is the costume that was featured when Rey was first introduced to the universe, as it’s the version from Star Wars: The Force Awakens.
-This one includes the jumpsuit with attached apron, detached sleeves and a belt.
+This Rey cosplay costume includes the jumpsuit with attached apron, detached sleeves and a belt.
 There are a few great accessories you could add to the mix, including leg wear that features Rey’s name and picture; an eye mask and hood; or Rey’s staff.

 Buy the Star Wars: The Force Awakens Child’s Rey Costume here.